Hillary Clinton arrives at UC Irvine Medical Center as Bill Clinton recovers from infection

 Clinton is expected to be released from the hospital soon.

-The former president stayed in the hospital overnight Friday as he continued treatment for his infection.
+The former president, 75, stayed in the hospital overnight Friday as he continued treatment for his infection.

 BILL CLINTON HOSPITALIZED WITH UROLOGICAL INFECTION: MEDICAL EXPERTS WEIGH IN

 "President Clinton is continuing to receive treatment for an infection at UC Irvine Medical Center," Clinton spokesman Angel Urena tweeted Friday evening.
-"All health indicators are trending in the right direction, including his white blood count which has decreased significantly.
+"All health indicators are trending in the right direction, including his white blood count, which has decreased significantly.
 In order to receive further IV antibiotics, he will remain in the hospital overnight."

 FORMER PRESIDENT BILL CLINTON RECOVERING IN CALIFORNIA HOSPITAL AFTER NON-COVID INFECTION WORSENS